Please note: I may earn commissions from qualifying purchases if you shop through links on this page. More info.

 Can I do this outside, like on my back porch?

 Hi Colleen!
 I’m from PA too!
 I think outside would be a challenge.
-I have seen penny gazing balls for the garden that turn green and weathered with the rain, snow etc so my guess is that it would get that look to it.
-I also think it would get quite slippery outside.
-Maybe someone else has tried it that can give you some better advice though.
+I have seen penny gazing balls for the garden that turn green and weathered with the rain, snow etc., so my guess is that it would get that look to it.
+I also think pennies may get quite slippery outside.

 Is a penny floor slippery?